 Krewe of Bilge

 This Krewe takes to the waterways of Eden Isles in Slidell, Louisiana tossing beads, cups and other favors to the shoreline.
-This year's theme: Festivals and Holidays.
+This year's theme: A Day at the Races.
 Starts at Marina Café on Harbor Drive; see website for route.

 Krewe of Tchefuncte

 The colorful boats-only floating parade founded in 1973 cruises the Tchefuncte River, starting at Salty’s Marina, then heads downriver and turns around to dock on both the north and south sides of the Hwy 22 bridge.
 King Neptune’s Marching Society precedes the boat parade by marching down Water Street to the reviewing stand.
-Theme: Broadway comes to Madisonville.
+Theme: Krewe of Tchefuncte Celebrates a Pirate's Life.

 Krewe de Paws of Olde Towne